 The Association for the Study of African American Life and History has selected this theme to mark the fiftieth anniversary of the 1964 Civil Rights Act, and we invite all Americans and the global community to join us in exploring the history of equal rights for all.

 All participants must be members by May 1st and registered by August 1st.
 There are no refunds for membership dues and none for registration fees after August 20th, 2014.
-Early Bird Panels—those received by March 31st—and accepted for the program will receive preference in selecting the day and time of their sessions.
-April 15th is the deadline for all proposals.
+Early Bird Panels - those received by April 15th - and accepted for the program will receive preference in selecting the day and time of their sessions.
+May 30th is the deadline for all proposals.

 Proposals must be submitted electronically on the All-Academic website.
-(The All Academic site will begin accepting papers for the 2014 convention soon.)
 While individual papers will be accepted, please note that all papers and presentations will be grouped together and formed into multi-presentation sessions (with rare, pre-approved exceptions).
 Moreover, a decided preference will be given to complete panels.
 Please refer to the FAQ page for what constitutes a complete panel.

 Cornelius Bynum, Ph.D.: email@example.com and Lionel Kimble, Ph.D.: firstname.lastname@example.org - Academic Program Committee Co-chairs

 Kenton Rambsey, Academic Program Committee Coordinator: email@example.com

 Download a copy of the Call for Papers.